 I was a hundred percent with the Step-Empress during her final scene with Wei Yingluo when she asked her, “Between those two men, who do you truly love?”
 Because while I realize that things are never that cut-and-dry in real life, I had hoped we’d get some sort of an answer, what’s with Yanxi Palace being a fictional drama and all.

 A part of me recognizes that the ambiguity of Wei Yingluo’s true feelings is likely the point.
-Romantic love was never a priority for her.
-Whether or not she knew her feelings herself is moot.
+Romantic love is never a priority for her.
+Whether or not she knows her feelings herself is moot.
 Even so, I was disappointed that we never got to find out as the audience.

 Other Flaws and Loose Ends

 There’s not a lot to complain about with Yanxi Palace, but one major bone I have to pick with it involves the arc where it’s revealed that the Empress Dowager isn’t the Emperor’s birth mother.
 I wish we would’ve definitively known what happened to Concubine Chen, especially because the plot circles back to it again in the final episodes when Yuan Chunwang’s secret was revealed.
 The fact that we just don’t know the truth of what happened all those years ago bugs the hell out of me.
 I’m of the opinion that unreliable narrators aren’t satisfying if there’s no eventual reveal.

 I also highly dislike the Concubine Shun arc.
 I get that the plot had to find some way of bringing Wei Yingluo back to the palace again, but I just find the whole ordeal out of place and overly convoluted.

 Story of Yanxi Palace did not become the hottest Chinese drama in 2018 for no reason.
 It delivers a solid seventy episodes of mystery, intrigue, and revenge.
 Sometimes, the story gets convoluted and predictable, but it’s always, always dramatic and entertaining.